Supporting to Develop Next-Generation Talent

 As a company engaging in business on the strength of its technology in the areas of measurement, control, and information, Yokogawa holds the Yokogawa Science Workshops several times a year to support science education for elementary and junior high school students from 2006.

 The themes of the workshop have been focused on light, electricity, radio waves, and other topics related to the basic technologies that support Yokogawa.
 Employee volunteers act as instructors and provide personal instruction during hands-on construction projects.
 After the employee volunteers have explained the mechanisms of light or electricity according to the theme, the participating children begin the construction tasks, including soldering.
-In 2020, some employee volunteers assisted the instructors in online classes on computer programming for school children in response to increasing demands for such education.
+In 2020, in response to increasing demands for such education, some employee volunteers began to assist the instructors teaching computer programming for school children.
+The spread of online communication technologies allowed the volunteers to support programming workshops for elementary school students all over Japan in collaboration with a local IT school or a university in the country.
 Also, the employees provide an introduction to technology jobs.
 Drawing on the children's interest in technology, they teach the children the importance of thinking and making improvements.
 This interaction with children leads to the growth of the employees as well.

 Through such activities, Yokogawa deepens its interactions with communities and contributes to the development of human resources that have an interest in science and technology.
 Our wish is to nurture these people who will support the earth in the future.